Whether your children play baseball, soccer, basketball, football, or do other activities, you want them to be safe while having fun.

 Pack your child's food.
 The safest way for kids with severe food allergies to eat on the road is to pack food from home.
 That way, you know it does not have any trigger foods in it.
 Make sure your child knows what foods they have to avoid, in case they're offered food when you're not around.

 Be ready, just in case.
-Your child may never experience anaphylaxis.
+Your child may never have an anaphylactic reaction.
 Still, every adult who is caring for your child needs to know the symptoms of an anaphylactic reaction and what to do if it happens.
 They should also know that an epinephrine injection does not cure an anaphylactic reaction.
 It will only hold off severe symptoms for about 10 to 15 minutes.
 The coach or other adults need to know that they must call 911 right away and have your child taken to the nearest emergency room, even if they seem OK.